developit/karmatic/README.md

 # Karmatic [![npm](https://img.shields.io/npm/v/karmatic.svg)](https://npm.im/karmatic) [![travis](https://travis-ci.org/developit/karmatic.svg?branch=master)](https://travis-ci.org/developit/karmatic)

-A simplified zero-configuration wrapper around [Karma], [Webpack], [Jasmine] & [Puppeteer].
+A simplified zero-configuration wrapper around [Karma], [Rollup] or [Webpack], [Jasmine] & [Puppeteer].

 Think of it like **Jest for cross-browser testing** - it even uses the same [expect syntax](https://jestjs.io/docs/en/using-matchers).

 ## Why do I want this?

-Karma, Webpack and Jasmine are all great.
+Karma, Rollup/Webpack and Jasmine are all great.
 They're all also quite powerful and each highly configurable.
 When creating and maintaining small modules, duplication of these configurations and dependencies is cumbersome.

 Karmatic is a zero-configuration wrapper around these tools with intelligent defaults, configuration auto-detection, and optimizations most configurations don't include.